pierrediedhiou/cybersecurity-journey/glossary.md

 - **Encoding** — The process of converting data from one form to another to make it compatible with a specific system.
 Reversible without a key (ex: Base64, URL encoding)
+- **Exploit** — A piece of code that takes advantage of a vulnerability present on a target system to gain access or cause unintended behavior
 ## F
 - **File** — A unit of stored data (text, code, image, config, etc).
 Everything in Linux is technically a file